-Policy ST54: Flood Risk and Drainage
+Policy ST52: Flood Risk and Drainage

-- 6.322 Due to the specific nature of the policy, negligible effects are identified in relation to many of the SA objectives.
-The policy is expected to have a significant positive effect on SA objective 9: flood risk as it directly addresses this SA objective, requiring that development proposals, including change of use applications, are supported by a Flood Risk Assessment where necessary, which must demonstrate that development will be safe and will not increase flood risk on site or elsewhere, and where possible will reduce flood risk overall, maximising opportunities for flood mitigation schemes.
+6.325Due to the specific nature of the policy, negligible effects are identified in relation to many of the SA objectives.
+The policy is expected to have a significant positive effect on SA objective 9: flood risk as it directly addresses this SA objective, requiring that development proposals, including change of use applications, are supported by a Flood Risk Assessment where necessary, which must demonstrate that development will be safe for its lifetime and will not increase or exacerbate flood risk on site or elsewhere, and where possible will reduce flood risk overall.
 The policy also states that proposals must demonstrate they pass the Sequential Test, and if necessary, the Exceptions Test in Flood Zones 2 and 3.
-Furthermore, land that is required to manage flood risk will be safeguarded from development and major developments should incorporate Sustainable Drainage Systems (SuDS), and seek to reduce runoff rates in areas at risk of surface water flooding, directing any surface water to sustainable outfalls. - 6.323 The policy is likely to have minor positive effects on SA objectives 1: biodiversity, 4: regeneration and social inclusion, 5: health and wellbeing, 8: water and 10: air quality 11: climate change.
+Furthermore, land that is required to manage flood risk will be safeguarded from development and all developments should incorporate Sustainable Drainage Systems (SuDS) where appropriate, and seek to reduce runoff rates in areas at risk of surface water flooding, directing any surface water to sustainable outfalls.

+6.326The policy is likely to have minor positive effects on SA objectives 1: biodiversity, 4: regeneration and social inclusion, 5: health and wellbeing, 8: water and 10: air quality 11: climate change.
 These effects are expected given that the policy supports the creation of green infrastructure, which may provide wider biodiversity benefits including habitat provision, and may also encourage people to engage in active outdoor recreation depending on the nature of the green infrastructure provided, which will benefit health and social interaction.
-The provision of

-- green infrastructure is also likely to improve the wellbeing of residents by creating a more attractive environment and help benefit air quality.
-The policy also helps to reduce the risk of adverse physical and mental health impacts associated with flooding.
-Green infrastructure also has the potential to mitigate impacts of climate change as vegetation acts as a carbon sink, and SuDS may help to improve water quality. - 6.324 The support that the policy provides in relation to the incorporation of green infrastructure within new development means that a further minor positive effect is expected in relation to SA objective 14: landscape and townscape as green infrastructure is expected to benefit landscape character and the general visual amenity of the District. - 6.325 While the requirements of the policy could be seen as potentially restrictive to housing, employment and other forms of new development, any such development taking place within areas of high risk or without appropriate mitigation could not be considered to be high quality; therefore negligible effects are identified in relation to SA objectives 2: housing and 3: economy and skills.
+The policy also requires that biodiversity net gain should be achieved where possible where green infrastructure is enhanced.
+The provision of green infrastructure is expected to improve the wellbeing of residents by creating a more attractive environment and help benefit air quality.
+The delivery of new and improvement of existing green infrastructure may also reduce the risk of adverse physical and mental health impacts associated with flooding.
+Green infrastructure also has the potential to mitigate impacts of climate change as vegetation acts as a carbon sink, and SuDS may help to improve water quality.

+6.327The support that the policy provides in relation to the enhancement of green infrastructure means that a further minor positive effect is expected in relation to SA objective 14: landscape and townscape.
+Improved and additional green infrastructure is expected to benefit landscape character and the general visual amenity of the District.

+6.328While the requirements of the policy could be seen as potentially restrictive to housing, employment and other forms of new development, any such development taking place within areas of high risk or without appropriate mitigation could not be considered to be entirely safe and of a suitably high quality.
+Therefore, negligible effects are identified in relation to SA objectives 2: housing and 3: economy and skills.

-Policy ST55: Protecting Water Quality and Management
+Policy ST53: Protecting Water Quality and Management